Get started with Source Control

 The step by step guide to get started with tracking all object modifications in your Microsoft Dynamics NAV & Business Central installation.

-Learn how to set up the Source Control connector, create your first snapshot and connect to your database.
+Learn how to set up the Source Control connector, create your first snapshot and setting up the connection to your database.

 Watch the video guide, or follow each step below for a more detailed guide.

 Please note that creating a new user in an incognito browser does not work.